marionettejs/backbone.marionette/readme.md

 ### v0.7.1

+* CollectionView correctly defers until all children are rendered
 * Underscore templates are cached as pre-compiled templates, instead of re-compiling them on every render
 * Updating AMD support to also work with CommonJS / NodeJS
 * Correctiong Anvi.js build to include header / license info for all output files